Skip to main content

 When to Choose Virtual Staging

-• Any listing where photos are the primary first impression (which is most listings)
+• Any listing where photos are the primary first impression (which is most listings on Zillow, Realtor.com, Rightmove, ImmoScout24, Realtor.ca, and Domain)

 • Occupied properties — you cannot physically stage a home someone is living in